Back to Funding

 Imagining

-Creative practices can help in imagining different futures in ways that can be vivid, emotionally resonant and challenging; and imagination is a component in all change actions.
+Creative practices can help in imagining different futures in ways that can be vivid, emotionally resonant and challenging: imagination is a component in all change actions.

 Read more